-"What difference, at this point does it make?"
-Clinton boomed in
+Clinton responded, "What difference, at this point does it

-It makes allot of difference to freedom loving
+difference to freedom loving Americans.
+It makes allot of difference to those

-represent the attack as a spontaneous protest over an anti-Muslim video?
-Were
+attack as a spontaneous protest over an anti-Muslim video?

-they covering up a CIA presence in Bahghazi smuggling weapons from Libya to
+covering up a CIA presence in Benghazi smuggling weapons from Libya to

 anti-Assad rebels in Syria?